 These separate financial statements contain information about Winchester Solar Limited as an individual company and do not contain consolidated financial information as the parent of a group.
-The company has taken advantage of the exemption under section 400 of the Companies Act 2006 from the requirement to prepare consolidated financial statements as it and its subsidiaries are included by full consolidation in the consolidated financial statements of its ultimate parent, Portchester Equity Limited, a company incorporated in England and Wales.
-Copies of the financial statements of the ultimate parent are available from Portchester Equity Limited, 20 Jewry Street, Winchester, Hampshire, SO23 8RZ.
+The company has taken advantage of the exemption under section 400 of the Companies Act 2006 from the requirement to prepare consolidated financial statements as it and its subsidiaries are included by full consolidation in the consolidated financial statements of its ultimate parent, Buckland Group Limited (formerly Portchester Equity Limited), a company incorporated in England and Wales.
+Copies of the financial statements of the ultimate parent are available from Buckland Group Limited, Venta Court, 20 Jewry Street, Winchester, Hampshire, SO23 8FE.

-Notes Forming Part of the Financial Statements for the year ended 30 September 2022 (continued)
+Notes Forming Part of the Financial Statements for the year ended 30 September 2023 (continued)